Attacking-Lab/attack-api/README.md

 Caching API server for reducing gameserver load and network traffic.

-Compatible with the ECSC 2025 gameserver.
+Developed for the ECSC 2025 gameserver.

 <details class=simple><summary><code>/api/v1/services</code> : Fine-grained service info</summary>
 This endpoint returns service information, by default for all services.